-6.6 Graduate/Law School Tuition Assistance for Children and Spouse of Current and Deceased Employees
+6.6 Graduate/Law School Tuition Benefits for Children and Spouse of Current and Deceased Employees

 Individuals eligible for graduate/law school tuition benefits are the employee's spouse as well as natural or adopted children or stepchildren who are considered dependents for the purpose of the Internal Revenue Code and who are under age 25 at the beginning of the academic year, regardless of marital status.
 If the child turns 25 after the beginning of the academic year, such child will be eligible for tuition assistance throughout the entire academic year in which the child or stepchild reaches 25.
-Tuition benefits will be granted to dependents of an employee when the employee's anniversary date of hire into a full time benefit eligible classification (see section 2.2) falls within a two-week period after the start of the semester.
-The same applies when percentage levels change due to an anniversary date.
-If the anniversary date occurs within the two-week period after the beginning of the semester, the higher level of benefit will be given.
-Employees whose anniversary occurs between semesters will qualify for the higher percentage of tuition assistance the following semester.
+Tuition assistance will be granted to dependents of an employee when the employee's anniversary date of hire into a full time benefits eligible classification (see section 2.2) falls within a two-week period after the start of the semester..
+Employees whose anniversary occurs between semesters will qualify for the higher percentage of tuition benefit the following semester.
 If employment terminates before the end of the second week of classes, no tuition benefits will be given.

 Continued eligibility for tuition benefits is contingent upon the student achieving satisfactory academic progress.
-Graduate tuition benefits are available to degree seeking students and provides a benefit of one graduate degree per dependent.
+Graduate tuition assistance is available to degree seeking students and provides a benefit of one graduate degree per dependent.
 Graduate tuition benefits are also available for those courses that are required to maintain licensure and or other certification requirements.

-- Hired on or after January 1, 1994: no tuition benefits for children or spouse. - Hired on or after January 1, 1983 and before January 1, 1994:
+- Hired on or after January 1, 1983: no tuition assistance for children or spouse. - Hired before January 1, 1983: